Ask Pauline a Question

 Pauline Hatch

-Loading cash onto your credit card can help avoid interest, but it isn’t always so straightforward.
-You might accidentally draw too much at an ATM, or a direct debit takes your account into interest-accruing credit, or your bank might you the extra cash is going to be treated like a cash advance.
+Loading your card up with cash so you don’t pay interest on your spending (especially when you’re travelling) might be a smart idea – but it’s also not always guaranteed to work out.
+You might accidentally draw too much at an ATM, or a direct debit takes your account into interest-accruing credit, or your bank might treat your withdrawals like a cash advance.
 In any of these cases, you could be charged the horrendously high cash advance rate, typically 20% or more, on almost all types of credit card.

 Love perks and rewards?